 This is why you should consider getting engineer insurance for your business.
 Particularly, professional liability insurance for engineers helps cover professional engineers against claims of errors, omissions, or negligence in the professional services provided.
 Some of the policies under it include professional indemnity insurance for engineers, errors and omissions insurance for professional engineers and engineer business insurance.
 And it is quite affordable.

 Learn more about professional liability insurance cost and coverage options for engineers in this guide.
 To shed light on the importance of insurance for engineers, we will discuss what the policy covers and why you need to purchase it.
 We also highlight the average engineer insurance cost and some of the factors that determine its average cost.

-Professional engineer insurance is insurance specifically tailored to the nature of an engineer’s work, just like architect insurance is to a practicing architecture.
+Professional engineer insurance is insurance specifically tailored to the nature of an engineer’s work.
 It covers costs when an employee or subcontractor gets injured or when a client suffers and asks for a refund for a half-baked output or property damage.

 This insurance doesn’t cover falls, slips, and similar accidents.
 Therefore, it’s best to bundle engineer insurance with worker’s comp, general, and professional liability insurance to have more coverage.

 Also, an engineer’s insurance will have these insurance policies as additional options:

 Equipment policy - accounts for repair costs for equipment like tractors, bulldozers, cranes, and trucks.